awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-rds.md

 **Note**
 For learning purposes or test environments, you can use Elastic Beanstalk to add a DB instance\.
 For production environments, you can create a DB instance outside of your Elastic Beanstalk environment to decouple your environment resources from your database resources\.
 This way, when you terminate your environment, the DB instance isn’t deleted\.
 An external DB instance also lets you connect to the same database from multiple environments and perform [blue\-green deployments](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.CNAMESwap.html)\.
-For instructions, see [Using Elastic Beanstalk with Amazon Relational Database Service](AWSHowTo.RDS.md)\.
+For instructions, see [Using Elastic Beanstalk with Amazon RDS](AWSHowTo.RDS.md)\.

 **Topics**
 + [Adding a DB Instance to Your Environment](#python-rds-create)